sujanay/operating-system-project/README.md

 This project was accomplished for the partial fulfilment of **Operating Systems** course.
 So, there are several issues with the codes in the project such as:
 > 1. It does not implement counting the **inodes** and **directories** in the filesystem.
-> 2. The code is not very clean.
+> 2. The code is not very clean :)

 Therefore, this project can be extended to overcome the above mentioned issues.